-Wei Wuxian carried those words in him like a wound, seeping pity and anger like blood.
+Wei Wuxian carried those words in him like a wound, seeping pity and frustration like blood.

-He stood, unmoving, before the Wen sect’s omega house.
+He stood, unmoving, before the Wen sect’s kunze house.
 The smell of scorched earth was so unlike any other place he had been; if he closed his eyes, he could almost picture himself being led here by Wang Lingjiao, hearing the door close at his back.
-Smelling for the very first time the sweetness of one like him.
+Smelling for the very first time the sweetness of one of his kind.

 Fear holed within him.
 He ordered the two guards, “Open it.”

 For a second, he thought he might have to come to threats.
 His fingers brushed the cool length of Chenqing at his waist, thinking of the corpses he could call from below the mountain.
-Thinking of Wen Ruohan’s very corpse, left by his son’s side in the sun to be picked at by crows.
-But the two guards obeyed him in fear, and Wei Wuxian remembered, not for the first time, that he smelled of nothing now.
+He remembered Wen Ruohan’s corpse left by his son’s side in the sun to be picked at by crows.
+But the two guards obeyed him in fear, and Wei Wuxian recalled, not for the first time, that he smelled of nothing now.

-He was not shown the deference that an alpha would be, but he was not scorned either.
-These two beta were not the ones who had once locked him here.
-They had no idea of his name or status.
+He was not shown the deference that a qianyuan would be, but he was not scorned either.
+These two zhongyong were not the ones who had once locked him here.
+They had no inkling of his name or status.

 The heavy door opened, pushed forward by the both of them, to the familiar house within which smelled of sweet candles.
 Wei Wuxian crossed the threshold with Zhu Yuansu in his steps and looked at the silken couch where he had once spent the night.
 It was the same as always, crowded with clothes that none of the children here liked to tidy away.
 There were more drawings pinned to the walls around: birds made more lifelike as the hands creating them wisened, a boar, a squirrel.